What is the Lap Band?

 - Band Slippage

 - Slippage can occur when the Lap band moves down the stomach and creates a bigger pouch above the band.
-Sometimes this can be treated with removing the fluid from the band or surgical reposition.
+This can be treated, sometimes with removing the fluid from the band or surgical reposition.
 However, band removal may be necessary in some cases.